mikeizbicki/cmc-csci040/hw_06/README.md

 The assignment is out of 100 points, and to get the remaining 20 points you must complete some of the extra credit.

+If I can hack your webpage using an [HTML injection attack](https://www.softwaretestinghelp.com/html-injection-tutorial/), then you will lose -20 points.

 ## Extra credit

 You can get 5pts extra credit if you: